E Source Utility Ad Awards Contest

 Contest deadlines.
 The 2014 E Source Utility Ad Awards Contest begins on April 2, 2014, and ends at midnight on June 6, 2014.
 No late entries will be accepted.

 Multiple entries.
 There’s no limit to the number of ads you can submit.
 Ads may be submitted individually or as part of an overall campaign.

 Awards.
 All awards will be issued in the name of the utility.
-Awards will be presented at the 26th Annual E Source Forum during an awards ceremony.
+Awards will be presented at the 2014 E Source Forum during an awards ceremony.
 You need not be present to win—but you’ll probably want to be there!

 About the Award Categories

 Best Residential Print Ad.
 Advertising directed toward a residential audience that is placed in any print publication.
 This can include newspapers, magazines, direct mail, bill stuffers, etc.

 Best Business Print Ad.
 Advertising directed toward a business, commercial, or industrial audience that is placed in any print publication.
 This can include newspapers, magazines, direct mail, leave-behinds, newsletters, etc.

 Best Outdoor Ad.
 Outdoor advertising messages, notices, or events, commonly associated with standardized wooden or metal structures and delivered to mass audiences on sidewalks, streets, roadways/highways, or other outdoor areas.
 This includes vehicle graphic advertising that is displayed to the public, usually via the use of panels on the side, front, back, top, or bottom of vehicles such as buses, cars, and trucks.